In this tutorial, we will learn how to use a Buzzer or Piezo with Arduino. It is also called Piezo Buzzer.

 If we prefer to work in frequency rather than a period, we can use the reciprocal relationship between frequency and period; period is equal to 1 divided by frequency.

-We need the period value in microseconds because there are 1 million microseconds in one second, the period is calculated as 1000000L / frequency (the “L” at the end of that number tells the compiler that it should calculate using long integer math to prevent the calculation from exceeding the range of a normal integer).
+We calculate the period value in microseconds because there are 1 million microseconds in one second.
+The period is determined as 1000000L divided by the frequency.
+The “L” at the end of that number indicates to the compiler that it should use long integer math to prevent the calculation from exceeding the range of a normal integer.

 The codes in this recipe stop and waits until a tone has completed before it can do any other processing.
 It is possible to produce the sound in the background (without waiting for the sound to finish) by putting the sound generation code in an interrupt handler.